fooplugins/foogallery-client-side/src/templates/image-viewer/README.md

 ## Border Styles

 - This template supports all of the border styles provided by the FooGallery Core CSS & JS.
-- While you can apply the `border-style-circle-white` and `border-style-circle-black` CSS classes they do not work very well with this template as they only round the `foogallery-thumb` itself and not the `foogallery-container`.
+- While you can apply the `border-style-circle-white` and `border-style-circle-black` CSS classes they do not work very well with this template as they only round the `fg-thumb` itself and not the `foogallery`.

 ## Loaded Effects